revati-jp/studio-website/README.md

 ### Scope of the License

-The BSD 3-Clause License applies only to the source code (e.g., `*.astro`, `*.svelte`, `*.scss`, `*.ts` files) created to power the website.
+The BSD 3-Clause License applies to the software source code (e.g., `*.astro`, `*.svelte`, `*.scss`, `*.ts` files) created by REVATI Studio.

-It **explicitly excludes**:
+It **does not apply** to the following:

+#### 1. REVATI Studio Proprietary Assets

 - All trademarks, service marks, and logos associated with REVATI Studio.
-- All content published on the website, including text, images, audios, videos, 3D models, and other media.
+- All original content created by REVATI Studio, including text, images, audio, video, 3D models, and other media.

-These materials are proprietary and are copyrighted by REVATI Studio.
-All rights are reserved.
-You are not granted any rights to use them.
+All rights to these materials are reserved by REVATI Studio and are not granted under the BSD license.

+#### 2. Third-Party Assets

+- Fonts (e.g., Noto Sans CJK, Special Gothic, Montserrat).
+- Icons (e.g., Bootstrap Icons, Lucide).
+- Other third-party libraries and assets.

+These assets are subject to their respective licenses.
+Please refer to the [Licenses page](https://studio.revati.jp/licenses) for details.